carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-unused-return-value.rst

 bugprone-unused-return-value
 ============================

 Warns on unused function return values.
-The checked funtions can be configured.
+The checked functions can be configured.

 Options
 -------